getsentry/sentry-docs/src/collections/_documentation/home/index.md

   {% asset on-fire.png %}
 </div>

 Welcome to the Sentry documentation.
-Sentry is an open-source application monitoring platform that helps you identify issues in real-time.
-Here we cover everything about the product, the platform integrations, and open source Sentry.
+Sentry is an open-source company, providing an application monitoring platform that helps you identify issues in real-time.
+Here we cover everything about the product, the platform integrations, and self-hosted Sentry.

 ## Getting Started